ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

 - For Dev, PreProd and Prod, follow the "Create New Deployment Monorepo" section in [Repositories.md](../Landing%20Zone%20Operations/Repositories.md) to create one `gcp-<x-project-id>-tier34` monorepos.

 > **!!!
-You need to replace the environment-code of the project-id with character "x" as this repo will contain the configuration for all environments. !!!**
+You need to replace the environment-code of the project-id with character "x" as this repo will contain the configuration for all environments.
+This only applies to the repo name.
+Do not use x as the environment code for your project-id in the `setters.yaml` as this will trigger a Gatekeeper validation error: `admission webhook "validation.gatekeeper.sh" denied the request`!!!**

 ## 2. Build the Application's Project